 Since the crisis got worse in 2015, we have helped our partners keep children safe, provide clean water and give important information to refugees.

-The Red Cross has also given cash grants to refugees so they can buy the essentials – food, shelter and warm clothes for winter.
+The British Red Cross has also given cash grants to refugees, so they can buy the essentials – food, shelter and warm clothes for winter.

 - More than 1.6 million food items and other supplies such as blankets and soap were distributed.

 - We helped people to learn how to stay healthy in difficult conditions.

 - We support the International Federation of Red Cross and Red Crescent Societies (IFRC) to run a centre in northern Greece.
 It provided thousands of refugees and asylum seekers with information, casework and cash grants.